 Innovations being assessed at Strategic Case

-Strategic cases provide an early view of evidence, clinical acceptance and cost effectiveness for technologies that have been identified through the Horizon Scan process and approved by the IDA.
+Strategic cases provide an early view of evidence, clinical acceptance, and cost effectiveness for technologies that have been identified through the Horizon Scan process and approved by the IDA.
 They are completed within 16 weeks.